Neihckls/ESPHome/README.md

-# ESPHome
-Collection of esphome code that I use.
+A collection of esphome YAMLs that I use.